 If you enter the competition without choosing script consultation your script will be read by our top readers when it is received and will then be given a score based on overall story/character/writing factors.
 Three readers will read each script and the average of the scores will be logged into our database.

-If you have purchased consultation notes, those notes will be written within a week of your submission (email us for time schedule if you like) and sent back to you.
+If you have purchased consultation notes, those notes will be written within 7-14 days of your submission (email us for time schedule if you like) and sent back to you.
 You can then resubmit your new draft as soon as it's ready and then either receive more notes or make that re-submission your final entry.
 You may use your script consultant for notes as many times as you like before the deadline.